AnchitJain08/academic-scheduler/README.md

-# Academic Scheduler
+# AcadFlow

-A comprehensive academic management application built with React and TypeScript, designed to help students manage their academic schedule efficiently.
+A comprehensive academic management system built with React and TypeScript, designed to help students manage their academic schedule efficiently.

 ## Features